Wuvist/lcpc/lcpc.typ

 If we do a extreme estimation of that all household takes the maximum housing loans, it just discounts LCP of all segment to 70%, and has no impact on the shape of the LCPC.

-From an accounting perspective, property is considered as an asset of an household, "buying" of house is actually turning cash assets to fixed asset, and may not incur any expenditures, it could even be considered as an investment.
+From an accounting perspective, property is considered as an asset of a household, "buying" of house is actually turning cash assets to fixed asset, and may not incur any expenditures.
+It's sometimes even be considered as an investment.
 It's only the interest payment of mortgage could be considered actual expenditure.

-Mortgage impact of LCPC would be future research topic, for this paper, I decides to exclude mortgage repayment when constructing LCPC.
+Mortgage impact of LCPC would be future research topic.
+I decide to exclude mortgage repayment when constructing LCPC in this paper.

 == Rental - LCPC for foreigner in Singapore

 Rental on housing is an area worth deeper analysis.
 Home ownership rate is almost 90% in Singapore@sg_home_ownership, thus rental may not be a significant factor for Singaporean household's expenditure.
-But Singapore is a society consisting about 30%, or 1.77M non-residents@sg_population, including foreign students, workers and professionals etc.

-Singapore forbids foreigner making purchase of HDB and most landed properties, the additional buyer-side stamp duty (ABSD) for foreign buyers also has been increasing#footnote[https://www.iras.gov.sg/taxes/stamp-duty/for-property/buying-or-acquiring-property/additional-buyer's-stamp-duty-(absd)].
+But Singapore is a society consisting about 30%, or 1.77M non-residents@sg_population.
+Furthermore, Singapore forbids foreigner making purchase of HDB and most landed properties, the additional buyer-side stamp duty (ABSD) for foreign buyers also has been increasing#footnote[https://www.iras.gov.sg/taxes/stamp-duty/for-property/buying-or-acquiring-property/additional-buyer's-stamp-duty-(absd)].
+Foreign residents in Singapore are hard to own their own house in Singapore, and usually need to rental a place.
 Thus rental would play a major factor for foreigner staying in Singapore's LCP.

 It's feasible to construct an estimated LCPC for foreign workers in Singapore for 2023: